dnanexus/cwic/Readme.developer.md

 Scripts are located at [/cwic/resources/usr/local/bin/](https://github.com/dnanexus/cwic/tree/main/resources/usr/local/bin).
 Since they are in the app's resources/ directory, they are all copied to /usr/local/bin/ in the App Execution Environment in which the job runs.
 They are kept outside of the Docker image and bind-mounted (using `docker run -v` option) into the Docker container at  runtime so they can be updated independently of the Docker image.

 The Docker container entrypoint [dx-start-cwic](https://github.com/dnanexus/cwic/blob/main/resources/usr/local/bin/dx-start-cwic) checks whether the user provided DNAnexus API token in `credentials` and uses them to log the user into the Platform.
 If the token is not available the job's token is used in the CWIC Docker environment.
-A token is needed so that the project can be mounted in CWIC, by default in a read-only mode since the write mode is experimental and under development.
+A token is needed so that the project can be mounted in CWIC with `dxfuse`, by default in a read-only mode since the write mode is experimental and under development.
 If the app is run in a batch, non-interactive mode (with `cmd`), the command is executed with `eval` at the end of the script.

 When CWIC is started a Docker container is run in the DNAnexus Application Execution environment and the user is sshed into that container.
 This is done when a `dx-load-cwic` command is executed in the [.bash_profile](https://github.com/dnanexus/cwic/blob/main/resources/home/dnanexus/.bash_profile) file.
 This script also starts [byobu](https://www.byobu.org/), which is a terminal multiplexer based on tmux.

 ### App script

-The main script of the app performs input validation and invokes the `docker run` command to start the Docker container.
+The [main script](https://github.com/dnanexus/cwic/blob/main/src/code.sh) of the app performs input validation and invokes the `docker run` command to start the Docker container.

 ## CWIC dependencies

 When developing CWIC it is useful to have Docker installed on your local computer in order to test building and executing the Docker image.
+The [DNAnexus SDK](https://documentation.dnanexus.com/downloads#dnanexus-platform-sdk) (dx-toolkit) is  needed to build apps and applets on the Platform.

 ## Development and testing

 Submit a pull request when you are ready to have your code reviewed.
+Follow the [style guideline](https://documentation.dnanexus.com/developer/apps/third-party-app-style-guide) for building apps and applets.
 Always write tests for any new code you add and update tests for any code you modify.
 Integration and unit tests are stored in the `/test/` directory of the app.
 Integration tests build a temporary applet and run it with different input parameters in a project that can be specified by setting the `DX_CWIC_PROJECT_ID` environment variable (if the variable is not set, a private DNAnexus project for CWIC tests is used).
-To run the tests execute:
+To run the tests, execute:

 ```
 dx login